surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Definition

-Dashboard provides access to view multiple reports in single dashboard layout, in this way you can get a quick view on related data.
+Dashboard provides access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.
 In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.

  ## Create Dashboard